tari-project/tari/RFC/src/Glossary.md

 blockchain from that point on.

 ## Checkpoint
-[checkpoint]: #checkpoint 'A snapshot of the state of a Digital Asset that is recorded on the base layer'
+[checkpoint]: #checkpoint 'A summary of the state of a Digital Asset that is recorded on the base layer'

-A snapshot of the state of a Digital Asset that is recorded on the base layer.
+A hash of the state of a Digital Asset that is recorded on the base layer.

 ## Coinbase transaction
 [coinbase transaction]: #coinbase-transaction